-There are a variety of different payment methods you can use.
+There are a variety of different payment processes you can use.
 Which one you use is up to you.

 As for the Payment method itself, that is up to you.
 The main options I provide are:

 Why Should I hire a freelancer instead of a large company?

-Larger studios are more capable of taking on big projects like feature films and TV shows as they have more man power.
-HOWEVER there are great benefits to hiring a freelance animator:
+Larger studios are more capable of taking on big projects such as feature films and TV shows because they have more man power.
+However, there are great benefits to hiring a freelance animator: